There are around 20 rewards credit cards on the market that don't charge an annual fee.

 Higher interest rates.
 With the combined benefit of no annual fee and points, these cards typically charge higher ongoing interest rates than other cards.
 So if you carry a balance on your credit card, the interest charges could outweigh the value you get from it.

 Potential costs after the first year.
-Credit cards that offer no annual fee in the first year and rewards will charge an annual fee from the second year on.
-Before the end of the first year, you can weigh this cost against the value you've got from points and perks to decide if it's worth keeping the card.
+Rewards credit cards that offer no annual fee in the first year often charge an annual fee from the second year.
+Weigh this cost against the value you've got from points and perks to decide if it's worth keeping the card after the first year.

-How to decide of a no annual fee credit card with rewards is right for you
+Is a no annual fee rewards credit card right for you?

 Earning points is only really worth it if you can use them, so it's worth looking at what types of rewards are available and how many points you need to redeem them.
 Then, you can estimate how long it would take you to get enough points based on what you'll charge to the card.